 Whip until the mixture thickens and apply to your face for 15 minutes and then rinse with cool water.
 Yogurt, when combined with cucumber, has cleansing properties that won’t dry out your skin like soap.
 The honey acts as a natural moisturizer to prevent wrinkles and other signs of aging.

 Reduce Eye Irritation and Puffiness

-You may have seen women at the spa place cucumber slices over their eyes and wonder what exactly the purpose?
+You may have seen women at the spa place cucumber slices over their eyes and wonder what exactly the purpose is?
 Cucumber slices are an instant fix for puffy eyes as they have cooling properties that stimulate blood vessels to reduce puffiness around the eyes.
 The veggie also contains powerful flavonoids and antioxidants that decrease redness and eye irritation.

 Soothe a Sunburn

 Painful sunburns can cause lasting skin damage and cucumbers are a natural solution to this problem because they contain a number of nutrients that soothe skin conditions, such as potassium, vitamin A and vitamin C that help replenish the skin and promote the growth of new healthy skin.
 To help heal sunburns, apply cucumber slices directly onto the sunburned area of skin for 15 minutes.